intel-retail/automated-self-checkout/benchmark-scripts/README.md

 **camera-simulator.sh**

 Starts the camera simulator.
 To use, place the script in a folder named camera-simulator.
 At the same directory level as the camera-simulator folder, create a folder called sample-media.
-The camera-simulator.sh script will start a simulator for each .mp4 video that it finds in the sample-media folder and will enumerate them as camera_0, camera_1 etc.  Be sure the path to camera-simulator.sh script is correct in the start_emulated_camera_pipelines.sh script.
+The camera-simulator.sh script will start a simulator for each .mp4 video that it finds in the sample-media folder and will enumerate them as camera_0, camera_1 etc.  Be sure the path to camera-simulator.sh script is correct in the camera-simulator.sh script.